servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 different depending on what traffic a target is serving.
 In the following examples, `HTTPRouteGroup` is used for applications serving HTTP based traffic.

-A valid `TrafficTarget` must specify a destination, at least one rule, and at least one source.
+A valid `TrafficAccess` must specify a destination, at least one rule, and at least one source.

 To understand how this all fits together, first define the routes for some